ZukhriddinMirzajanov/pd_server/README.md

 # pd_server is a company web applications that focus on product delivery
-Create a REST API for
-The system consists of:
+REST APIs for The system consists of:
 1. Regions and places located in this region)
 2. Carrier